tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 The handshake defined here is analogous to certificate-based authentication in a regular TLS handshake.
 The peer being attested first proves possession of the private key using the CertificateVerify message, which remains unchanged from baseline TLS.
 Following that, the TLS Identity Key (TIK) is attested by the TEE, with attestation being carried in a new Attestation handshake message (see {{attestation-message-section}}).

-The protocol combines attestation with X.509 certificate authentication.
-If attestation-only authentication is desired, implementations SHOULD use self-signed X.509 certificates.

 The attestation Evidence or Attestation Results are conveyed in an `Attestation` handshake message (see {{attestation-message-section}}), which carries a CMW